Minor in Computational and Applied Mathematics

 Footnotes and Additional Information

 To fulfill the remaining Computational and Applied Mathematics minor requirements, students must complete a total of 3 additional courses (9 credit hours) at the 300-level or above from Computational and Applied Mathematics (CAAM) departmental course offerings.
 The elective courses completed must be taken for a minimum of 3 credit hours each.
-At least 2 elective courses (6 credit hours) must be completed at the 400-level or above.
+At least 2 of these 3 elective courses (6 credit hours) must be completed at the 400-level or above.

 Policies for the Minor in Computational and Applied Mathematics